 Winter is coming?
-We’re months away from the new season of Game of Thrones, but the UK temperatures have definitely dropped.
-The winter is here!
+We’ve said goodbyes to Game of Thrones, but the UK temperatures are here to remind us that the winter is here!

 We’ve shared advice with you on how to drive in the winter, but here are some real-life hacks to make sure your car’s ready for the winter road.

 Save your engine by using a good mix of antifreeze and water – some types of antifreeze last for a couple of years.
 Stop the engine immediately, if your car’s making any unusual noise.
 A continuous high-pitch noise can mean your water pump’s frozen in which case it’s best to keep your car in a heated garage for a while.

 2. Save your battery

 Did you know that most car batteries last a maximum of five years?
 To save battery and electrics in the winter, turn off your lights, heating and wipers before starting your car.
 If your engine doesn’t start immediately, try it in short bursts and wait 30 seconds between your attempts.